iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -y <year> for the year the log was generated.
 Defaults to current year

--z to add zeroes to times where no connections were opened

 -t to generate a total aggregate file of all logs parsed

 #Example